FedeDP/ncursesFM/README.md

     # make uninstall

 make {install/uninstall} require root privileges unless you specify a $DESTDIR variable to install/uninstall targets.
 Be aware that it will disable bash autocompletion script (you can still source it manually) and config file support (unless you do as described below) though.
 Moreover, you can specify a $CONFDIR variable that tells ncursesFM where to look for its config file; so something like "make CONFDIR=./" will let you test config file support too without even installing it.
+Same goes for BINDIR and image previewing script.
+If you want to give image previewer a try without installing it to /usr/bin, you can just run "make BINDIR=./" inside ncursesFM cloned repo.